Land Without Limits

 One of the most beautiful areas I have experienced in the Chilcotin is the Rainbow Range, formerly called the Rainbow Mountains and what the Indigenous call Tsitsutl.
 If you are looking for that big mountain experience, this region is for you.

-Drive west on Highway 20 and rent a log cabin at Nimpo lake as your sledding adventure base camp and get out on the trail.
+Drive west on Highway 20 and rent a log cabin at Nimpo Lake as your snowmobiling adventure base camp and get out on the trail.
 Awe-striking beauty awaits as do parts of Alexander Mackenzie’s original historic trail in the eight-million-year-old extinct volcano creating the Rainbow Range.
 Some say riding in this area is like snowmobiling in heaven and the Indigenous presence provides a strong connection to the land.

 I am always amazed by the wildlife I encounter on my explorations.
 I once chanced upon a lynx in pursuit of a snowshoe hare.
 Such a treat for the eyes and I took great joy in the scene until I inferred the probable end of the story as they disappeared into the bush.
 But such is the harsh reality of nature sometimes.

 Countless times, most often while breaking for lunch, I have also encountered what locals call “camp robbers,” or gray jays aka whiskey jacks, as they take great interest in my meal; as well as the winter weasel, and every once and a while, an elusive moose makes an appearance.
-These sightings are usually at lower elevations at the beginning of my journey.
+These sightings are usually at lower elevations at the beginning of my snowmobiling journey.
 Up in the mountains, the trails of the caribou are protected and this is respected by snowmobilers like myself, as it should be.

-The Gold Rush Snowmobile Trail – 70 Mile House to Horsefly
+The Gold Rush Snowmobile Trail

-The most well-known snowmobiling locale in the Cariboo Chilcotin Coast is the Gold Rush Snowmobile Trail, boasting 216 kilometers of continuous trails connecting 70 Mile and 100 Mile House in the south to Horsefly in the north.
+The most well-known snowmobiling locale in the Cariboo Chilcotin Coast is the Gold Rush Snowmobile Trail, boasting 216 km (134 mi) of continuous trails connecting 70 Mile and 100 Mile House in the south to Horsefly in the north.
 If you ride the Gold Rush Snowmobile Trail from 70 Mile to Horsefly, expect a long enjoyable day, but many keep it light by doing segments of the trail.
 Some even stop to partake of other winter activities such as ice-fishing, snowshoeing or backcountry skiing, or stay in a bed and breakfast, hotel or lodge to extend the adventure.

-The Gold Rush Snowmobile Trail – Yanks Peak to Barkerville and Wells
+Yanks Peak to Barkerville and Wells – The Gold Rush Snowmobile Trail

 My personal favourite – the original Gold Rush footpath from Keithley Creek on Cariboo Lake up over the Mountains to Barkerville, and nowadays in the winter operates as a groomed trail, perfect for all skill levels.
 The area is beloved by families and it has been wonderful over the years to see the kiddos learning to snowmobile or roast their marshmallows at one of the warm-up cabins along the way.
 The trail network connects two systems – one from Keithley Creek near Likely in the south to the trail network around Wells and Barkerville.
 There is an exciting snowmobiling culture and community and I look forward to joining it each year, although this year it will be at a distance.
 Staying at a local lodge is sure to provide encounters with a few kindred souls and delight in the sharing of stories.